-When you feel unhappy, especially if you’ve felt this way for some time, we know it can start to feel a bit pointless sharing how you feel each week in Friday.
+When you feel unhappy, especially if you’ve felt this way for some time, we know it can start to feel a bit pointless sharing how you feel each week in Friday Pulse.
 You might find yourself choosing the lowest score out of frustration more than unhappiness.

 Firstly, remember that it is totally valid to feel all that you feel.
 If you’re upset, use the lower end of the scale.
 That is exactly what it is for.

-In our experience, it’s better to respond than not respond because your trend line is you story.
-It's not the full depth of your story, but there is a richness to a record that allows you to see your experiences through time.
+In our experience, it’s better to respond than not.
+Your trend line is your story.
+It's not the full depth of it, but there it allows you to see your experiences through time.
 This is why therapists often suggest people make a note of how they are feeling week to week, just to notice when and how things change.

 Your weekly reflections will bring you insight over time.
-When we are weathering a storm, every day and every week can feel painful.
-And then at some point the wind dies down, and we notice for some reason we feel a little brighter or a little more resilient to the weather.
+Every day and every week might feel painful.
+And then at some point we notice for some reason we feel a little brighter or a little more resilient.
 These moments are really important to capture.
 They are where we find the energy to go on.

 Take a look at some of our top tips for things you can try when you’re feeling unhappy